 Penalty: the regulation 1.15 penalty.

+[Regulation 6.28 inserted in Gazette 24 Aug 2007 p.
+4281-2.]

 6.29.
 Cancellation of registration in respect of a class of high risk work and cancellation of registration

 (1) The Commissioner may cancel an assessor’s registration in respect of high risk work of a particular class if the Commissioner is satisfied that —